Magisterial District Court Statistics

 - Are either released on bail or incarcerated at the conclusion of the proceeding.

-The preliminary hearing serves as the gateway to the higher court, the Court of Common Pleas.
+The Preliminary Hearing serves as the gateway to the higher court, the Court of Common Pleas.
 Following review of the case at the Preliminary Hearing, the case may be dismissed, bound over to the higher court, or voluntarily waived to the higher court by the defendant.
-Following the preliminary hearing jurisdiction of the case is turned over to the Court of Common Pleas.
+When charges are held over or waived, the jurisdiction of the case is turned over to the Court of Common Pleas.

 From Traffic Tickets to Felonies